 The Product life cycle model aids in making sense of past events as part of any extrapolatory and interpretive approach to building strategy.
 Once a product strategy or product line strategy has been formulated, the Product life cycle model can be used as part of an ongoing strategy validation process since it reflects on market trends, customer issues and technological advancement.
 Companies always anticipate the emergence of new competitors and therefore, must prepare in advance to battle the competition and strengthen their product’s position.

-The Product life cycle model is advantages in planning long-term offensive marketing strategies, particularly when markets and economies are stable.
+The PLC model is advantages in planning long-term offensive marketing strategies, particularly when markets and economies are stable.
 Nevertheless, most products die and once products are dead they hold no substantial revenue potential and are a toll on a company’s resources.
 By combining the elements of time, sales volume and notion of evolutionary stages, the Product life cycle model helps determine when reasonable to eliminate dead products.

 Limitations Of The Product life cycle Model – It is difficult to foresee transitions in Product life cycle stages since the key indicator are sales, which are always calculated with some lag.
 Therefore, the realization a stage transition has occurred is nearly always in retrospect.
 In addition, fluctuations in sales will produce erroneous conclusions, so slowing sales do not necessary mean the product has reached the Decline phase and the resulting conclusion to retire the product and divert resources is wrong.